datavetaren/prologcoin/README.md

 ?- X = 1, X = 2.
 ```

-... then it would fail and the global query and would be rejected by
+... then it would fail and the query extension and would be rejected
-the network.
+by the network.

 A user can add new code using the traditional assert command.
 For
 example,